Lunar water: Uses

+Scientists have discovered that water is being released from the Moon during meteor showers.
+The video features additional narration from the LADEE mission and an extended interview with scientist Mehdi Benna.

 The presence of large quantities of water on the Moon would be an important factor in rendering lunar habitation cost-effective since transporting water (or hydrogen and oxygen) from Earth would be prohibitively expensive.
 If future investigations find the quantities to be particularly large, water ice could be mined to provide liquid water for drinking and plant propagation, and the water could also be split into hydrogen and oxygen by solar panel-equipped electric power stations or a nuclear generator, providing breathable oxygen as well as the components of rocket fuel.
 The hydrogen component of the water ice could also be used to draw out the oxides in the lunar soil and harvest even more oxygen.
 Analysis of lunar ice would also provide scientific information about the impact history of the Moon and the abundance of comets and asteroids in the early Inner Solar System.

 Ownership

 The hypothetical discovery of usable quantities of water on the Moon may raise legal questions about who owns the water and who has the right to exploit it.
-The United Nations Outer Space Treaty does not prevent the exploitation of lunar resources, but does prevent the appropriation of the Moon by individual nations and is generally interpreted as barring countries from claiming ownership of Lunar resources.
+The United Nations Outer Space Treaty does not prevent the exploitation of lunar resources, but does prevent the appropriation of the Moon by individual nations and is generally interpreted as barring countries from claiming ownership of lunar resources.
 However most legal experts agree that the ultimate test of the question will arise through precedents of national or private activity.

 The Moon Treaty specifically stipulates that exploitation of lunar resources is to be governed by an "international regime", but that treaty has only been ratified by a few nations, and primarily those with no independent spaceflight capabilities.

 Luxembourg and the US have granted their citizens the right to mine and own space resources, including the resources of the Moon.
 US President Donald Trump expressly stated that in his executive order of 6 April 2020.